org9711/abon/README.md

 * Admin - Orders - Consider splitting/filtering/sorting
 * Admin - Orders - How long each stage of the process takes
 * Admin - Orders - Map of where orders are
+* Products - Checkout - Remove all database changes when user closes popup or page

+* Products - Checkout - Use cookies to store order id
 * Admin - Products - Upload image to server
 * Products - Checkout - Allow users to select ideal delivery time for orders
 * Admin - Orders - Common times for orders